-- Microsoft utility PSEXEC (accounts credentials are collected from the infected machine using the utility with the functionality similar to Mimikatz utility — clear text passwords are gathered through reading of lsass.exe process memory).
+- Microsoft utility PSEXEC (account credentials are collected from the infected machine using a utility that is similar in the functionality to Mimikatz utility — clear-text passwords are obtained by reading the lsass.exe process memory).

-PETYA clears event logs and file system log using the command "wevtutil cl Setup & wevtutil cl System & wevtutil cl Security & wevtutil cl Application & fsutil usn deletejournal /D %c:" in order to hinder further analysis.
-Notably, the records in the event logs are not being deleted, PETYA only makes a mark in the name of the log about the clearance.
-Files recovery is possible.
+PETYA clears event logs and the file system log using the command "wevtutil cl Setup & wevtutil cl System & wevtutil cl Security & wevtutil cl Application & fsutil usn deletejournal /D %c:" in order to hinder further analysis.
+Notably, the records in the event logs are not deleted, PETYA only makes a note in the log header saying that the log has been cleared, but the records can be restored.

 1. Encryption of the file allocation table $MFT (NotPetya)

-Malicious file writes its code in MBR and the following sectors (original MBR saves encrypted in sector 34 (xor 0×07)).
-Afterwards malware reboots the system (using commands "schtasks" and "at").
-When the system turns on again, a message about the work of CHKDSK utility appears on the screen.
-In fact, at this moment PETYA is encrypting $MFT using cryptographically resistant cypher Salsa20 (the code is similar to the original Petya).
-The main feature of this technique is that it conducts the encryption of files records instead of the contents.
-Files recovery is possible.
-There are several ways to recover the data:
+The malicious file writes its code into the MBR and the following several sectors (the original MBR value is saved in sector 34 in an encrypted (xor 0×07) form).
+Then the malware reboots the system (using commands "schtasks" and "at").
+When the system turns on again, a message is displayed that CHKDSK utility is working.
+In fact, at this moment PETYA is encrypting $MFT using a cryptographically resistant cypher Salsa20 (the code is similar to the original Petya).
+This method is peculiar in that in encrypts records about files rather than file contents.
+The files can be recovered, there are several ways to do so:

 - Manually.
-Firstly, you can search for the files on the disk through its signatures.
-However, this method is applicable only to small files (max 4KB) and the name of the file is not being recovered.
-Second possible way to recover the files manually is to search for file records using «FILE0» signature and obtain the list of clusters pertaining to the file.
-This method helps to recover the content and the name of the file.
-Third technique implies the search for the cluster containing the beginning of the file (through the signature).
-Further on, the number of this cluster can be used in order to find non-residential list of sectors pertaining to the file.
-All foregoing techniques can be used for the recovery of large files which cannot be restored by signature search and automatic tools;
+Firstly, you can search for the files on the disk by their signatures.
+However, this method is applicable only to unfragmented files, and the file name cannot be recovered.
+The second method of manual recovery is to search for file records using the "FILE0" signature and obtain the list of clusters pertaining to the file.
+This method helps to recover the file name and contents.
+The third technique implies searching for the cluster containing the beginning of the file (using its signature).
+Then, the number of this cluster can be used to find the non-residential list of sectors pertaining to the file.
+All techniques can be used for the recovery of large files which cannot be restored by signature search and automatic tools;

-- MBR recovery before system reload through the command "bootrec /FixMbr" (Vista+, relevant command for Windows XP is "fixmbr");
+- MBR recovery before the system reboot using the command "bootrec /FixMbr" (in Vista+; for Windows XP, use "fixmbr");

-- MBR recovery after system reload but before system encryption.
-It requires the extraction of original MBR from sector 34 (0×4400 dislocation on the disk, size 0×200), its decryption and record in the beginning of the disk.
+- MBR recovery after the system reboot but before system encryption.
+This requires the extraction of the original MBR from sector 34 (0×4400 offset on the disk, size 0×200), its decryption and writing it to the beginning of the disk.

 2. Files encryption (Misha)

-When the obtainment of privileges for MBR rewrite is impossible, the files are encrypted without system reboot.
-File extensions subject to encryption are the following: 3ds, 7z, accdb, ai, asp, aspx, avhd, back, bak, c, cfg, conf, cpp, cs, ctl, dbf, disk, djvu, doc, docx, dwg, eml, fdb, gz, h, hdd, kdbx, mail, mdb, msg, nrg, ora, ost, ova, ovf, pdf, php, pmf, ppt, pptx, pst, pvi, py, pyc, rar, rtf, sln, sql, tar, vbox, vbs, vcb, vdi, vfd, vmc, vmdk, vmsd, vmx, vsdx, vsv, work, xls, xlsx, xvd, zip.
+If the malware does not have the privileges to overwrite the MBR, it encrypts files without a system reboot.
+File extensions subject to encryption are as follows: 3ds, 7z, accdb, ai, asp, aspx, avhd, back, bak, c, cfg, conf, cpp, cs, ctl, dbf, disk, djvu, doc, docx, dwg, eml, fdb, gz, h, hdd, kdbx, mail, mdb, msg, nrg, ora, ost, ova, ovf, pdf, php, pmf, ppt, pptx, pst, pvi, py, pyc, rar, rtf, sln, sql, tar, vbox, vbs, vcb, vdi, vfd, vmc, vmdk, vmsd, vmx, vsdx, vsv, work, xls, xlsx, xvd, zip.
 Decryption techniques remain unknown.
 The only possibility is to restore the files from back-up copies, for instance, from Volume Shadow Copy, restore points, File History.

 NotPetya encrypts only the file table but not the files, therefore it is possible to recover the files after encryption.